 Are you a Student? a Prospective Student?

-or a Physiotherapist Who is Educated Internationally?
+or a Physiotherapist Who Is Educated Internationally?

-You can also visit the Canadian Physiotherapy Association website to learn what you should know and do if you are interested in working as an internationally-educated physiotherapist or physiotherapist assistant in BC.
+Visit the Canadian Physiotherapy Association website to learn what you should know and do if you are interested in working as an internationally-educated physiotherapist or physiotherapist assistant in BC.
 It outlines the knowledge and skills that one must have to practice the profession effectively in BC.

 Internationally Educated Physiotherapist (IEP) Exam Preparation Program

 The Internationally Educated Physiotherapists Exam Preparation (IEPEP) Program is a self-directed program that assists Internationally Educated Physiotherapists (IEPs) in their preparation to sit the national Physiotherapy Competency Exam (PCE) and to enter into clinical physiotherapy practice in British Columbia.
 In addition, the IEPEP Program is open to Canadian-trained Physiotherapists who may wish to refresh their skills or competencies, or who have been out of practice and are required to sit the PCE for re-entry into practice.
 The IEPEP program encompasses both theoretical and practical components and includes practice examinations and workshops which focus on knowledge, clinical skills, and clinical reasoning.
 Visit UBC Physio Refresh for more information.

 The Career Paths for Skilled Immigrants is a key initiative funded by the Ministry of Jobs, Economic Recovery and Innovation.
 It provides support to immigrants and IEHPs to connect them with jobs in BC using the education and experience they bring to Canada.